bharathrameshkumar/Drivers/README.md

    git submodule update --remote
    ```

-## License

-This repository is licensed under the MIT License.
-See the LICENSE.txt file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or raise an issue.

 ## Contact

-For any questions or suggestions, please contact [Your Name] at [Your Email].
+For any questions or suggestions, please contact the [maintainer](https://github.com/bharathrameshkumar) of this repo.